Table of contents

 Sexual activity with someone who one should know to be – or based on the circumstances should reasonably have known to be – mentally or physically incapacitated constitutes a violation of this policy.
 Whether or not someone knew or should have known if a person was incapacitated is based on a reasonable person standard.
 A reasonable person is able to judge if a person is able to give consent before engaging in sexual activity.
 The test of whether an individual should know about another's incapacitation is whether a reasonable, sober person would know or should have known about the incapacitation.

-The university community encourages the reporting of prohibited conduct under this policy.
-It is in the best interest of this community that as many claimants as possible choose to report to university officials, and that witnesses come forward to share what they know.
-To encourage reporting, individuals who report sexual misconduct, as claimants or third parties, will not be subject to disciplinary action by the university for their personal consumption of alcohol or other drugs at or near the time of reported incidents, provided any such violations did not and do not place the health or safety of any other person at risk.
+The Willamette University community encourages the reporting of prohibited conduct under this policy.
+It is in the best interest of this community that as many claimants as possible choose to report to University officials, and that witnesses come forward to share what they know.
+To encourage reporting, individuals who report sexual misconduct, as claimants or witnesses/third parties, will not be subject to disciplinary action by the University for minor policy violations including personal consumption of alcohol or other drugs at or near the time of reported incidents, provided any such violations did not and do not place the health or safety of any other person at risk.
 Educational resources regarding alcohol or other drugs will be offered as appropriate.

 Freedom from Retaliation

-If a person accused of prohibited conduct under this policy (respondent) experiences negative ramifications as a result of involvement with an investigation or conduct process, please report the situation to the investigator(s) immediately so problematic behavior can be addressed.
-A respondent may also access other university resources for support.
+If a person accused of prohibited conduct under this policy (respondent) experiences negative ramifications as a result of involvement with an investigation or conduct process, please report the situation to the investigator(s) immediately so problematic behavior can be addressed and stopped as appropriate.
+A respondent has full access to University resources for support.

 Examples of Retaliation